snowfallen/sql-base/README.md

 FROM table_name
 WHERE column_name LIKE pattern;
 ```

+* `%`: Matches any substring, which can have any number of characters, and the substring may not contain any characters at all.
+* `_`: Matches any single character.

 ***LIKE is a special operator used with the WHERE clause to search for a specific pattern in a column.***